GetStream/Winds/README.md

 ## What's New

-In addition to the desktop apps there's now a web version of Winds available at [https://winds.getstream.io/](https://winds.getstream.io/)**
+In addition to the desktop apps for macOS, Linux, and Windows, there's now a web version of Winds available at [https://winds.getstream.io/](https://winds.getstream.io/)

 ## Jobs